 - 3. WAYFINDING: Provide clear and creative wayfinding to connect different spaces. - a.
-Hours of Operations: Provide clear and visible - signage for park operations hours and closures, a map of the park, and educational information, where appropriate. - b.
-Signage: Consider graphic and visual language to connect a network of public spaces within the same neighborhood/district.
-Consider the use of public art and community engagement to create signage and make people feel welcomed.
+Hours of Operations: Provide clear and visible signage for park operation hours and closures.
+Where necessary, or desired, provide maps of the park, and educational information.

+b.
+Signage: Consider graphics and signage designs that connect to a network of public spaces within the same neighborhood/district.
+Consider the use of public art in signage that makes people feel welcomed and part of the greater community.

-Cheonggyecheon Stream, Seoul.
-The Cheonggyecheon Stream Restoration project brought a dramatic transformation to an industrial eyesore by demolishing an elevated freeway and uncovering a section of the historic Cheonggyecheon Stream that was restored as an ecological and recreational asset for citizens to enjoy.
-The transformation also spurred economic growth bringing in growth and investment to the area.
+Cheonggyecheon Stream, Seoul, Korea's restoration project brought transformation to an industrial eyesore by demolishing an elevated freeway and uncovering a section of the historic Cheonggyecheon Stream.
+This new amenity is an ecological and recreational asset for citizens to enjoy.
+The transformation also spurred dramatic economic growth to the area.
 Source: M-NCPPC

-University of Washington, Seattle, WA.
-Wider sidewalks allow comfortable pedestrian connections.
+University of Washington, Seattle, Washington, provided wider sidewalks that allow comfortable pedestrian connections.

 Benches, trees and bike racks create socially inviting space and provide safe connections for pedestrians and commuters.

 Source: GGN (Gustafson Guthrie Nichol) Landscape Architects